System Design Space

 CPU

-• Small number of complex cores
+• A small number of complex cores

 A small number of powerful cores execute heterogeneous tasks.